poidogho/secoda-interview-task/README.md

  * Search functionality
  * More extensive unit testing and or cypress e2e tests
  * Proper jsdoc comments with my react componet and helper typescript functions
+ * Added the `NEXT_API_KEY` in the `.env.local`.
+It defaults to our own api key but i did so as a redundancy / fallback so whoever is testing would have a key to use